apache/apisix/docs/en/latest/plugins/ai-content-moderation.md

 ```

 If none of the `moderation_categories` are configured, request bodies will be moderated on the basis of overall toxicity.
-The default `toxicity_level` is 0.5, it can be configured like so.
+The default `moderation_threshold` is 0.5, it can be configured like so.

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes/1" -X PUT \